pingcap/docs/tidb-cloud/data-service-get-started.md

 # Get Started with Data Service

 Data Service (beta) enables you to access TiDB Cloud data via an HTTPS request using a custom API endpoint and allows you to seamlessly integrate with any application or service that is compatible with HTTPS.

+> **Tip:**
+>
-TiDB Cloud provides a system Data App called **Chat2Query**.
-You can use this to call the Chat2Data endpoint to let AI generate and execute SQL statements by providing instructions.
-For more details, see [Get started with Chat2Query API](/tidb-cloud/use-chat2query-api.md).
+> TiDB Cloud provides a system Data App called **Chat2Query**.
+You can use this App to call the Chat2Data endpoint to let AI generate and execute SQL statements by providing instructions.
+For more information, see [Get started with Chat2Query API](/tidb-cloud/use-chat2query-api.md).

 This document introduces how to quickly get started with TiDB Cloud Data Service (beta) by creating a Data App, developing, testing, deploying, and calling an endpoint.